Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: American Water has experienced steady growth through organic expansion and acquisitions.
+Historical Growth: American Water Works has grown through a combination of organic expansion, acquisitions, and infrastructure investments.

 Summary